-Peyman Hekmatpour is a Ph.D. candidate in the department of sociology at the University of Oklahoma.
+Dr. Peyman Hekmatpour is a Teaching Assistant Professor in the Department of Sociology at Oklahoma State University - Tulsa.
 His research focuses on Global & Transnational Sociology, Quantitative Methods, Environmental Sociology, and Religion.
 More specifically, Peyman's research uses advanced quantitative methods of data analysis to examine the intersection of cultural and material factors, as well as local and global forces contributing to the perpetuation of global stratification and inequalities observed within and between nations.
-His research has been published in top-tier academic journals including Environmental Research, Social Problems, British Journal of Sociology, Comparative Sociology, and International Journal of Sociology.
-Moreover, Peyman has a record of presenting his research at national conferences such as the American Sociological Association (ASA) and the Society for the Scientific Study of Religion (SSSR).
+His research has been published in top-tier academic journals, including Environmental Research, Social Problems, British Journal of Sociology, Comparative Sociology, and International Journal of Sociology.

-He co-founded the Dialogue of Contemporary Sociology (DOCS) workshop in the department of sociology at OU which is developed to encourage graduate and undergraduate students to discuss the most recent findings in the field in order to pick up both substantive and methodological ideas that can help them with their own research.
+He co-founded the Dialogue of Contemporary Sociology (DOCS) workshop in the department of sociology at OU. which was developed to encourage graduate and undergraduate students to discuss the most recent findings in the field in order to pick up both substantive and methodological ideas that can help them with their own research.